atrocore/atrocore/docs/01.atrocore/18.master-data-management/17.matching/index.md

   - Field is Similar (Levenshtein) – finds records based on the number of character edits required to transform one value into another.
 The allowed edit distance is configurable.
 - Matching – references the parent Matching configuration.
 Immutable after creation.
 - Weight – numerical value defining the rule’s importance in the overall similarity score.
-- Staging Entity (Unidirectional only) – entity from which external or temporary data originates.
+- Entity (Contributor - Master only) – the contributor entity from which external or temporary data originates.
 Inherited from parent Matching.
 Immutable.
-- Master Entity (Unidirectional only) – primary entity containing the reference data.
+- Master Entity (Contributor - Master only) – primary entity containing the reference data.
 Inherited from parent Matching.
 Immutable.
 - Source Field – field (or attribute) from the selected entity being evaluated.
-  - For Bidirectional, this refers to the field used to compare values between two records within the same entity.
+  - For Duplicate - Duplicate matchings, this refers to the field used to compare values between two records within the same entity.
-  - For Unidirectional, this refers to the field in the Staging Entity.
+  - For Contributor - Master matchings, this refers to the field in the Contributor Entity.
   - For entities that support [attributes](../../03.administration/12.attribute-management/index.md) (e.g., Product, Listing), an attribute can be selected instead of a regular field by choosing **[Add Attribute]** from the field dropdown.
 Only attribute types compatible with the selected rule type are shown.
 If the attribute value is absent in either compared record, the rule contributes a score of `0` for that pair.
 - Target Field – field (or attribute) against which the source is compared.
-  - For Bidirectional, this may be the same as Source Field.
+  - For Duplicate - Duplicate matchings, this may be the same as Source Field.
-  - For Unidirectional, this refers to the field in the Master Entity.
+  - For Contributor - Master matchings, this refers to the field in the Master Entity.

 > Each Matching Rule can belong to one Matching only.
 A Matching can contain multiple rules.